cpp-retorno-funciones

 Return of Functions in C++

-In C++, the return of a function is the mechanism by which a function can (optionally) return a value to the calling code.
-This is done using the return keyword.
+In C++, the return of a function is the mechanism by which a function can (optionally) return a value to the code that called it.
+This is done using the keyword return.

 The returned value can be of any data type (primitive types, structs, objects…).
 It is also possible for a function not to return any value, which is indicated by the return type void.

-In general, we can only return one value directly.
+In general, we can only directly return a single value.
 But we can return a grouping of several (for example, structures or classes).

 When a function does not need to return any value, it is declared with the return type void.
 In this case, the function performs an action without providing a result.